cloudrainstar/bionemo-framework/README.md

 ## Updating pinned versions of NeMo / Megatron-LM

-To update the pinned commits of NeMo or Megatron-LM, checkout the commit of interest in the submodule folder, and then commit the result in the top-level bionemo repository.
+Pinned commits are bumped by depend-a-bot.
+To update the pinned commits of NeMo or Megatron-LM manually, checkout the commit of interest in the submodule folder, and then commit the result in the top-level bionemo repository.

 ```bash
 cd 3rdparty/NeMo/